opiopan/fsmapper/docs/docs/guide/event-action-mapping.md

 |Key|Description|
 |---|-----------|
-|`change_aircraft`|An event that occurs when Flight Simulator starts or stops, or when the selected aircraft changes.
-The **Event Value** is a associative array table where the `host` key holds the running Flight Simulator software and the `aircraft` key contains the selected aircraft.<br/>Currently, fsmapper only supports Microsoft Flight Simurator 2020, so the `host` value is either `'fs2020'` or `nil`.
+|`change_aircraft`|The event that occurs when fsmapper connects to the flight simulator or the connection is closed, or when the selected aircraft changes.<br/>The event value for this event is a associative array table that holds the simulator type and aircraft name.
+For details, refer to the [**SimAircraft Table**](/libs/mapper/mapper_events#simaircraft-table).